-$$\frac{c_s^d}{c_s} = \frac{\sin\beta^d}{\sin\beta} \tag{2}$$
+$$\frac{c_s^d}{c_s} = \frac{\sin \beta^d}{\sin \beta} \tag{2}$$

 We hypothesize that the delay in propagation in the 'T-' direction is caused by a significant lowering of the effective elastic modulus on the damaged side of the interface due to activation of the damage by the tension and the activation of off-fault energy dissipation due to frictional sliding.
-This lower modulus reduces the stress intensity factor below its critical value for propagation.
-As the rupture length increases in the 'C+' direction, the stress intensity factor at the 'T-' tip increases as the square root of the length of the rupture until it reaches the critical value and rupture is initiated (at about $t = 26\mu s$ ).
+This lower modulus reduces the stress intensity factor (which is a measure of the strength of the crack tip stress field) below its critical value for propagation.
+As the rupture length increases in the 'C+' direction, the stress intensity factor at the 'T-' tip increases as the square root of the length of the rupture until it reaches the critical value (a material property) and rupture is initiated (at about $t = 26 \mu s$).

-When the applied load is increased to 15 MPa at the same fault angle $\alpha = 25^{\circ}$ , the rupture on the 'C+' side once again initiates and propagates at supershear speed whereas the rupture on the 'T-' side now propagates slightly below the Rayleigh wave speed of Homalite (Figure 8).
+When the applied load is increased to 15 MPa at the same fault angle $\alpha = 25^{\circ}$, the rupture on the 'C+' side once again initiates and propagates at supershear speed whereas the rupture on the 'T-' side now propagates slightly below the Rayleigh wave speed of Homalite (Fig. 8).
 The slight reduction in rupture velocity, compared to the previous case, may be due to increased damage activation at the higher applied load.
 Note that the rupture on the 'T-' side was not delayed in this case.

-In Figure 9 the load was increased to P=20 MPa and the fault angle to $\alpha = 28^{\circ}$ .
-In this case the rupture propagated unilaterally at a supershear speed near $c_p$ in the 'C+' direction.
-In order to understand this result, consider the case of uniaxial loading where the ratio of the resolved shear, $\tau$ , to the normal stress (positive in compression), $\sigma$ , acting on the fault dependens only on the fault angle and is given by
+In Fig. 9 the load was increased to P = 20 MPa and the fault angle to $\alpha = 28^{\circ}$.
+In this case the rupture propagated unilaterally at a supershear speed near c_p in the 'C+' direction.
+In order to understand this result, consider the case of uniaxial loading where the ratio of the resolved shear, τ , to the normal stress (positive in compression), σ , acting on the fault depends only on the fault angle and is given by